lpmarques/portfolio/README.md

 ### Projects

 Although I started in the coding world, 3 years ago, by learning python, my main working language for the last 2 years has been Perl, which was a common ground with my lab's team.
-Nevertheless, since my research project to achieve master's degree involved great amounts of data analysis, it was inevitable to get experienced in with R. Building Sheel pipelines to integrate multiple softwares on complex tasks became a routine just as well.
+Nevertheless, since my research project to achieve master's degree involved great amounts of data analysis, it was inevitable to get experienced in R. Building Sheel pipelines to integrate multiple softwares on complex tasks became a routine to me just as well.
 A piece of that work can be seen [here](https://github.com/lpmarques/EqDelta).

 Last but not least, I am currently developing **phyTest**, a software that can perform various statistical tests regarding evolutionary tree models.
 Although still in alpha phase, it is already the most flexible, publicly acessible software in terms of diversity of approaches to determine tree confidence.
 The last version of phyTest can always be found [here](https://github.com/lpmarques/phyTest) (an english version of the manual will be available soon).